 The best reason for doing anything in life is as a celebration of life itself.
 Doing it simply because you enjoy it.
 If there is some challenge in what you are doing, if it doesn’t always go the way you would like or expect, you see that as a positive because of the opportunities for learning and growth that will come from facing that challenge.

-There may be times when you struggle, but there is enjoyment in the struggle.
+There may be times when you struggle, but there is a calmness, even an enjoyment in the struggle.
 You haven’t attached your value or your wellbeing to a particular achievement or outcome.

 Hopefully this article will confirm your approach and your feelings about the game.
 If so, feel free to get in touch.
 I enjoy talking to happy golfers as much as I enjoy talking to unhappy ones.
 And the best time to deepen your understanding of yourself and of the game, is when you have no pressing reason for doing so.

-When you are curious about learning something for its own sake, rather than to become something or to try to make yourself feel better.
+We learn best when we are curious about learning something for its own sake, rather than to become something or to try to escape suffering.